Unboxed-Software/solana-course/content/movie-review-pt1.md

 Once this struct has been created, you can create an implementation for your instruction enum to handle the logic associated with deserializing instruction data.
 It's common to see this done inside a function called `unpack` that accepts the instruction data as an argument and returns the appropriate instance of the enum with the deserialized data.

-It's standard practice to structure your program to expect the first byte (or x number of bytes) to be an identifier for which instruction the program should run.
+It's standard practice to structure your program to expect the first byte (or other fixed number of bytes) to be an identifier for which instruction the program should run.
 This could be an integer or a string identifier.
 For this example, we'll use the first byte and map integers 0, 1, and 2 to instructions create, update, and delete, respectively.

 ```rust
 impl NoteInstruction {